learningequality/kolibri-docs/docs/install/_linux.rst

 Raspberry Pi
 ------------

 To install Kolibri on RPi refer to our :ref:`Raspberry Pi Tutorial for Kolibri <tutorial_rpi>`.

-.. warning:: Kolibri is intended for **Raspberry Pi Model 3** and upwards.
+Kolibri is tested and designed to work on **Raspberry Pi Model 3 and 4**.